Postpartum Anxiety Therapy for High-Achieving Mothers

 Becoming a mother can shift everything; your routines, your priorities, and even how you see yourself.
 For high-achieving women, postpartum identity loss can feel especially disorienting.
 You used to feel driven, focused, and in control.
 Now, you may feel like you’ve lost a part of yourself somewhere between caring for your child and trying to keep up with everything else, often with very little support.

-You might be asking yourself, “Who am I now?”
-Feeling disconnected from your old identity, struggling to balance ambition with motherhood, or grieving the version of you that once felt more independent and certain.
 Even when you love your child deeply, there can be guilt, confusion, or sadness around how much has changed.
 This experience is more common than most people admit, but that doesn’t make it any easier to carry alone.

 I specialize in helping high-achieving mothers navigate the emotional complexity of postpartum and matrescence-the profound stages of becoming a mother.
 Healing isn’t about “bouncing back” to who you were before, it’s about integrating all parts of you into a new, more grounded identity.
 Together, we’ll work through the loss, the pressure, letting go of the “mom guilt” and the expectations so you can reconnect with yourself in a way that feels authentic and sustainable.